cure-lab/Awesome-time-series-dataset/README.md

 > [41] CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation
 >
 > [42] Joint Modeling of Local and Global Temporal Dynamics for Multivariate Time Series Forecasting with Missing Values

+## Contributing
+We appreciate all contributions to improve this dataset repo!

+Please feel free to pull requests, open an issue or send us email to add awesome datasets.